A stone church with a bell tower stands behind a sign reading Holy Trinity Church Ratoath.

 Practical Information

-• Getting there: Ratoath lies on the R125 and R155, with easy access from the M50 via the N2/Derry exit (≈10 minutes).
-Regular bus services connect the town to Dublin and neighbouring villages.
+• Getting there: Ratoath sits on the R125 and R155, with straightforward access from the M50 via the N2.
+Regular bus services connect the town to Dublin and surrounding villages.

-• Parking: Free street parking is available on Main Street; the garden centre and Fairyhouse provide dedicated car parks.
+• Parking: Free street parking is available on Main Street and side roads.
+The garden centre and Fairyhouse Racecourse both provide dedicated car parks.

-• Facilities: The Venue Theatre offers wheelchair‑accessible seating and a small café serving refreshments before performances.
+• Facilities: The Venue Theatre offers wheelchair-accessible seating and a small café serving refreshments before shows.
+Public toilets are available near the town centre and at major attractions.